HomeArticlesGuideCar Buying Guide

 Step 6: Complete the Purchase Checklist

-Test drive discipline: Test drive at least two models in your segment, not just the one you are already leaning towards.
-Drive the variant you are actually buying — not the base variant if you plan to buy mid or top.
-Check rear-seat legroom if you will regularly carry passengers, boot space if you travel, and NVH (noise, vibration, harshness) at highway speeds if you drive long distances.
+Test drive discipline: Test drive at least two models in your segment, not just the one you're already leaning towards.
+Drive the variant you're actually buying, not the base variant if you plan to buy mid or top.
+Check rear-seat legroom if you'll regularly carry passengers, boot space if you travel, and NVH (noise, vibration, harshness) at highway speeds if you drive long distances.

 Negotiate on-road price, not ex-showroom: The ex-showroom price is fixed.
 Dealers have flexibility on accessories, extended warranty, first free service coupons, and sometimes insurance (which they earn a commission on).
 Ask for a breakdown of every component in the on-road quote, then push back on accessories and handling charges.
 In months with lower sales volumes (January-March before new financial year, June-August monsoon season), dealers are often more willing to offer cash discounts or exchange bonuses.

-Insurance independence: You are not required to buy insurance from the dealer.
-If you can find a better rate by buying directly from an insurer's website (Policybazaar, Coverfox, or direct insurer portals), you are entitled to do so.
-Dealer insurance commissions are built into the price they quote — sometimes getting an independent quote saves ₹2,000–5,000 in the first year.
+Insurance independence: You aren't required to buy insurance from the dealer.
+If you find a better rate by buying directly from an insurer's website (Policybazaar, Coverfox, or direct insurer portals), you're entitled to do so.
+Dealer insurance commissions are built into the price they quote, so getting an independent quote sometimes saves ₹2,000-5,000 in the first year.

 Used car specific checklist: